Aureum01/Zer0_to_C-Hero/README.md

     * Penetration Testing Platform: Create a comprehensive platform that automates penetration testing tasks and generates reports.
     * Security Information and Event Management (SIEM) System: Build a SIEM system that collects and analyzes security data from various sources.
     * Advanced Malware Analysis Tool: Develop a tool that can analyze and dissect sophisticated malware samples.

+# Data Analytics

+## Zero (Beginner) Level

+    * Basic Data Visualization Tool: Create simple charts and graphs from static data.

+    * Customer Feedback Analysis: Analyze customer feedback and represent the data in a meaningful way.

+    * Sales Tracker: Build a basic sales tracking system that records and displays sales data.

+## Beginner Level

+    * Weather Trend Analysis: Analyze weather data and predict trends using simple statistical methods.

+    * Inventory Management Analytics: Create an inventory management system with basic analytics for stock levels and reorder points.

+    * Personal Finance Tracker: Build a personal finance tracker with insights into spending habits.

+## Intermediate Level

+    * E-Commerce Analytics Dashboard: Develop a dashboard for e-commerce that tracks user behavior, sales trends, and product performance.

+    * Healthcare Data Analysis: Analyze healthcare data to find patterns, such as common illnesses in a region.

+    * Social Media Sentiment Analysis: Analyze social media posts for sentiment towards products or brands.

+## Advanced Level

+    * Supply Chain Optimization Tool: Create a tool that uses analytics to optimize supply chain processes.

+    * Real-Time Stock Market Analysis Platform: Analyze real-time stock market data and visualize trends.

+    * Predictive Maintenance Analytics: Build a system that predicts equipment failure based on historical data.

+## Hero Level

+    * Smart City Analytics Platform: Develop a platform that analyzes various aspects of a smart city, such as traffic, energy consumption, and public services.

+    * Fraud Detection System: Create a system that uses machine learning to detect fraudulent transactions.

+    * Personalized Marketing Analytics Tool: Build a tool that analyzes customer behavior and creates personalized marketing strategies.

+## God Level

+    * Global Economic Prediction System: Develop a system that analyzes global economic indicators to predict future trends.

+    * AI-Driven Genomic Data Analysis: Create a platform that uses AI to analyze genomic data for personalized medicine.

+    * Climate Change Impact Model: Build a comprehensive model that analyzes the impact of climate change on various ecosystems.

+    * Autonomous Financial Portfolio Management: Develop an AI-driven platform that autonomously manages financial portfolios based on market conditions.

+    * Ethical AI in Data Analytics: Create a system that ensures ethical considerations in AI-driven data analytics, including bias detection and fairness.

+    * Quantum Data Analytics Platform: Explore the integration of quantum computing in data analytics for solving complex problems at an unprecedented scale.

+    * Global Health Monitoring and Prediction System: Build a system that monitors global health data and predicts outbreaks or health crises.

 # Web Application Development